chiachang100/BecomeAnEthereumBlockchainDeveloper/README.md

 This is an 12-week course on Monday from 6:00 PM - 8:00PM and the exact dates and place of the next course will be announced later.
 Stay tuned!

 ## Description
-**This course is based on Andreas M. Antonopoulos and Gavin Wood’s book, "[Mastering Ethereum: Building Smart Contracts and DApps by Andreas M. Antonopoulos and Gavin Wood](https://ethereumbook.info/)".** This course is "for developers, offering a guide to the operation and use of the Ethereum, Ethereum Classic, RootStock (RSK) and other compatible EVM-based open blockchains."
+This course is based on Andreas M. Antonopoulos and Gavin Wood’s book, "[Mastering Ethereum: Building Smart Contracts and DApps, O'Reilly, 2018](https://ethereumbook.info/)".
+This course is "for developers, offering a guide to the operation and use of the Ethereum, Ethereum Classic, RootStock (RSK) and other compatible EVM-based open blockchains."

 ## Objectives
-This course covers the following topics in "Mastering Ethereum: Building Smart Contracts and DApps" book:
+This course covers the following topics in "Mastering Ethereum: Building Smart Contracts and DApps" book.
+This course will teach you how smart contract blockchains work, how to use them, and how to develop smart contracts and decentralized applications with them.

 | Topics | Topics | Topics | Topics |
 |:------:|:------:|:------:|:------:|